Tookmund/paper-website/_drafts/pgp-clean-room.md

-The PGP Clean Room aims to simplify this by allowing a user to safely create and store their master key offline while exporting their subkeys, either to a USB drive for importing on thier computer, or to a smartcard, where they can be safely used without ever directly exposing one's private keys to an Internet-connected computer.
+The PGP Clean Room aims to simplify this by allowing a user to safely create and store their master key offline while exporting their subkeys, either to a USB drive for importing on their computer, or to a smartcard, where they can be safely used without ever directly exposing one's private keys to an Internet-connected computer.